globocom/elastic-search-api/README.md

 -------------

-With the API set up, you should tell it where the Elasticsearch instance is, for that you should use the `ELASTICSEARCH_IP` environment variable, to export that variable using tsuru, run the following command:
+With the API set up, you should tell it where the Elasticsearch instance is, for that you should use the `ELASTICSEARCH_HOST` environment variable, to export that variable using tsuru, run the following command:

-    $> tsuru env-set elastic-search-api ELASTICSEARCH_IP=yourelasticsearchurl.com
+    $> tsuru env-set elastic-search-api ELASTICSEARCH_HOST=yourelasticsearchurl.com

 If your elasticsearch server is running on a port other than 9200 you can change the port by setting an environment variable: